0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x202-MemoryLayout.md

 * **.text** - Contains the code of the program.
 It should be called .code but I don't make the rules.
 The start of the program code is declared with "global _start".

 ## Overview of Memory Sections
 * **Stack** - Area in memory that can be used quickly for static data allocation.
 Data is read and written as "last-in-first-out" (LIFO).
 The LIFO structure of the stack is often represented with a stack of plates.
 You can't simply take out the third plate from the top, you have to take off one plate at a time to get to it.
 The way I see it is that only the piece of data on the very top of the stack is accessible, so to access other data you need to move what's on the top out of the way.
 The static data allocation refers to data that has a known length.
 An integer will only be 4 bytes so we can through that on the stack.
 Unless a maximum length is specified, user input should be stored on the heap because of it's variable size.
+When you put data on top of the stack you **push** it onto the stack.
+When you remove a piece of data off the top of the stack you **pop** it off the stack.
+There are two registers that are used to keep track of the stack.
+The stack pointer (RSP) is used to keep track of the top of the stack and the base pointer (RBP) is used to keep track of the base/bottom of the stack.
 * **Heap** - Similar to the stack but used for dynamic allocation and it's slower.
 The heap is typically used for data that is more dynamic (changing or unpredictable).
 This includes structures, user input, etc. If the size of the data isn't known at compile-time, it's usually stored on the heap.
 * **Program Image** - This is the program loaded into memory.
 On Windows this is typically a **Portable Executable (PE)**.
 * **DLL** - **Dynamic Link Library (DLL)**.
 These can be used by programs.